mezzenascosilvana/fullstack/class15 02072024/readme.txt

-// for this class we worked on the backend, everything is working inside folder server
+// for this class we worked on the backend, everything is working inside folder server que se movio a la carpeta src